 Overlay zoning creates a special zoning district, placed over an existing base zone(s), that identifies special provisions in addition to those in the underlying base zone.
 The overlay district can share common boundaries with the base zone or cut across base zone boundaries.
 Regulations or incentives are attached to the overlay district to protect a specific resource or guide development within a special area.
-This type of zoning can be helpful if there is one particular resource that needs to be protected a consistent way, regardless of what district it is located in.
+This type of zoning can be helpful if there is one particular resource that needs to be protected a consistent way, or if there are other certain benefits that can be achieved in a particular area, regardless of the underlying zoning district.